 Late Night at Peach Bar: 11PM - Midnight, Sun - Thurs | 11PM - 1AM, Fri - Sat

-Momofuku’s first restaurant on the West Coast is now open at The Cosmopolitan of Las Vegas.
+Momofuku Las Vegas is Momofuku's first restaurant on the West Coast.
 Drawing influence from all over the world, including the United States, Korea and Japan, the menu features steamed buns, noodles, and meat and seafood meant for sharing.
 There are also various plays on classics, from prime rib to surf-and-turf (fried chicken and caviar).

-Momofuku Las Vegas, designed by Toronto-based The DesignAgency in collaboration with Momofuku, draws inspiration from Las Vegas while maintaining roots in the design tradition of Momofuku restaurants in New York City, Sydney, Toronto and Washington, D.C.
+Momofuku Las Vegas, designed by Toronto-based The DesignAgency in collaboration with Momofuku, draws inspiration from Las Vegas while maintaining roots in the design tradition of Momofuku restaurants.
 When guests arrive, they are greeted by a series of custom neon signs within the "Peach Bar."
 They are then led into the main dining room, which features glass, white oak, raw oiled steel, and concrete - elements mirrored at other Momofuku locations.
 Artist David Choe created a five-panel mural for the dining room.
 Both Chang and Choe are dog lovers, and the mural features Seve Chang (David’s dog) and Rosie (Choe’s beloved Rottweiler).
-A raised private dining room, lined with custom carpet that includes the Momofuku peach logo, overlooks the Las Vegas strip.
+A raised private dining room, lined with custom carpet that includes the Momofuku peach logo, overlooks The Las Vegas Strip.

-Momofuku is located on the Level 2 of the Eastside Tower, adjacent to award-winning Chef Christina Tosi's Milk Bar.
+Momofuku is located on the Level 2 of the Boulevard Tower, adjacent to award-winning Chef Christina Tosi's Milk Bar.

 To reserve a table for parties of 13 or more, click the button below or call 877.551.7776.
 Semi-private dining options available.
 Maximum of 36 guests.